Formalizing Learning from Language Feedback with Provable Guarantees: Learnability

-\begin{example}[Bitwise feedback on 0-1 string] Consider an action set $\actions = \{0,1\}^L$.
-The space of hypotheses $\HH$ contains all possible length-$L$ 0-1 strings.
-Each hypothesis $\eta$ contains a particular fixed target string $s(\eta)$ and the corresponding text instruction to provide reward and feedback about the target.
-The reward function $r_\eta$ corresponding to a hypothesis $\eta$ is such that $r(a) = 1$ if $a = s(\eta)$ and $r(a) = 0$ otherwise.
-In other words, rewards are sparse and every suboptimal arm incurs a regret of 1.
-Feedback to an action $a = (a_1, \dots, a_L)$ is bitwise, which tells in words the correctness of each bit in the 0-1 string (i.e. whether $a_i=s_i$ for $s(\eta)=(s_1,\ldots,s_L)$.
-Equivalently, we can abstract the feedback as $f_\eta(a) = (\one\{a_i=s_i\})_{i=1}^L$ and define the loss function $\ell(a,o,\eta) = \frac{1}{L}\sum_{i=1}^L \one\{o_i \ne \one\{a_i = s_i\}\}$ to measure the discrepancy between the feedback and the correctness indicated by hypothesis $\eta$.
-For any $\epsilon < \frac{1}{L}$, the transfer eluder dimension $\dimTE(\HH,\ell,\epsilon) = 1$, as for any action $a'$, the expected loss $\E_{O\sim f_{\eta'}(a')}[\ell(a',O,\eta)] < \frac{1}{L}$ iff $\eta=\eta'$. \end{example} We can also use feedback to reveal information e.g. about the optimality of selected actions, improving directions, or explanation of mistakes.
-Below we use an example to illustrate how different forms of feedback can drastically change the problem complexity. \begin{example}[Reasoning steps] Consider a math reasoning problem where one tries to construct a hidden sequence of $L$-step reasoning $a^* = (s_1^*,\ldots,s_L^*)$, where each $s_i\in\SS\subset\TT^+$ is a token sequence that represents a correct reasoning at step $i$, and $\SS$ is a finite set of token sequences that represent possible reasoning steps.
-The action set $\actions = \cup_{k=1}^L (\TT^+)^k$ consists of all possible reasoning of $L$ steps.
+We discuss several example forms of feedback and compute the corresponding transfer eluder dimensions.
+The nature of feedback critically affects learning efficiency: uninformative feedback (e.g., random text) leads to infinite transfer eluder dimension, while some feedback provides more information (e.g. about the optimality of selected actions, improving directions, or explanation of mistakes) than reward and accelerates learning.
+For example, in a constraint satisfaction problem, feedback that reveals satisfied constraints can shrink the set of potentially true hypotheses. \begin{example}[Reasoning steps] Consider a math reasoning problem where one tries to construct a hidden sequence of $L$-step reasoning $a^* = (s_1^*,\ldots,s_L^*)$, where each $s_i\in\SS\subset\TT^+$ is a token sequence that represents a correct reasoning at step $i$, and $\SS$ is a finite set of token sequences that represent possible reasoning steps.
+The action set $\actions = (\TT^+)^L$ consists of all possible reasoning of $L$ steps.
 Each hypothesis represents a full solution to the problem and rubrics to critique partial answers with.
 Reward is 1 if all steps are correct and 0 otherwise.
-Below we show the transfer eluder dimension with $\epsilon < \frac{1}{2L}$ for different feedback (see \cref{app:proof of reasoning example} for the exact forms of verifiers and proofs).
-We consider four feedback types, which corresponds to the reward, hindsight-negative, hindsight-positive, and future-positive feedback, respectively, in the LLF's feedback taxonomy proposed in \citep{cheng2023llf}.
+Below we show the transfer eluder dimension with $\epsilon < \frac{1}{2L}$ for different feedback (see \cref{app:proof of reasoning example} for the exact forms of hypothesis verifiers and proofs).
+We consider four feedback types, which correspond to the reward, hindsight-negative, hindsight-positive, and future-positive feedback, respectively, in the LLF's feedback taxonomy proposed in \citep{cheng2023llf}.
 Directly learning from rewards incurs exponential complexity, as the agent must enumerate all possible sequences.
 Feedback that identifies the first mistake enables stage-wise decomposition and yields exponential improvement in $L$, though each stage still requires brute-force search.
-If the feedback is more constructive, showing not only where the fist mistake is but also how to correct for it, the problem complexity does not depend on $|\SS|$.
-Finally, if the feedback tells the answer right away, the complexity becomes constant, as the agent can learn the solution immediately after one try. \end{example}
+If the feedback is more constructive, showing not only where the first mistake is but also how to correct it, the problem complexity does not depend on $|\SS|$.
+Finally, if the feedback tells the answer right away, the complexity becomes constant, as the agent can learn the solution immediately after one try. \end{example} \begin{remark} While we could compute the scale of the transfer eluder dimension in the above stylized example, it remains a tool for analysis and will not be known to algorithms we propose in the subsequent sections.
+In particular, if we're utilizing LLMs to solve LLF, it is not possible to estimate transfer eluder dimension directly. \end{remark}